 We’re already partnering with more than three dozen local companies to prepare for the demolition of our east building in downtown Milwaukee.
 And on October 1, we announced the names of more than a dozen Milwaukee-area firms that will serve in a variety of roles related to the construction of our new 1.1 million-square-foot Northwestern Mutual Tower and Commons.
 See who’s helping us build.

-On September 25, 2013, Northwestern Mutual Chairman, President and Chief Executive Officer John E. Schlifske unveiled the design of Northwestern Mutual Tower and Commons.
+On September 25, 2013, Northwestern Mutual Chairman and Chief Executive Officer John E. Schlifske unveiled the design of Northwestern Mutual Tower and Commons.
 The new development will preserve 1,100 downtown jobs while creating 1,900 new ones, welcome residents and visitors to a downtown landmark, and anchor Milwaukee's lakefront development.
 The project will also employ nearly 1,000 construction workers.
 Watch this video to learn more.

 View an exciting series of vignettes featuring designs of Northwestern Mutual Tower and Commons, a building that will reshape Milwaukee's skyline and serve as a beacon for the Northwestern Mutual family, Milwaukee residents, and visitors to our hometown.